yugaljain1999/Question-answering-system-on-COVID-19/README.md

 # How to run this repo?
 1. Clone the repository.
+2. Download data from [here]('https://drive.google.com/file/d/1Swdd9D5KfBrkTPv9yJZl_T-Rr9eRu8mg/view?usp=sharing') and store it in cloned repository.
-2. Run this command: pip install requirements.txt
+3. Run this command: pip install requirements.txt
-3. Run Notebook1 and then Notebook2
+4. Run Notebook1 and then Notebook2
-4. Finally, you will get answer related to given context and a query.
+5. Finally, you will get answer related to given context and a query.

 Feel free to contribute , and if you like it, click on star button.
 Looking forward to add a unsupervised way to generate question-answers from a paragraph instead using labelled data, because of high label cost.